 Consider the following:

 - What is the intended use and when is the preferred season of use?
-Will it be pasture or hay?
-Will it be used for spring grazing, summer hay, fall or winter grazing?
+Will it be pasture, sileage or hay?
+Will it be used for spring grazing, or cut for silage or baleage, made into hay, or kept for fall or winter grazing?

-- What is the management system?
-Will it be rotational, continuous, mob grazing?
+- For grazing, what is the management system?
+Will it be rotational, continuous or mob grazing?

 - How long will the stand be in production?

-- What are the specific environmental conditions, soil type, annual precipitation, winter temperatures, problem areas such as flooding, run-off, alkaline or saline areas?
+- What are the specific environmental conditions, soil type(s), annual precipitation, winter temperatures and problem areas such as prone to drought, flooding, run-off, alkaline, acidic, saline or stony areas?

 - What are the specific herd needs?

-- Is a single species or a binary mixture (two species) better suited to the requirements and environment?
+- Is a single species or a species mixture (two or more species) better suited to the requirements and environment?
 Can native species be used?

 Intended Use of the Forage Stand

-Forages vary in their suitability for hay and pasture, and for different management systems.
+Forages vary in their suitability for stored feed production, like silage and hay, as well as pasture based production and the different management strategies of pasture.
 Consider the use, frequency and type of harvest when determining stand composition.
-Native species, crested wheatgrass and low growing forages such as white or kura clover are not well suited to mechanical harvesting and are better utilized as part of a grazing system.
-Alfalfa, on the other hand, does not tolerate frequent grazing without stand loss, and unless managed carefully may be more suitable for haying.
-Other forages suitable for haying include smooth and hybrid brome grasses, rye grasses and timothy.
-How a stand will be managed will help determine species selection as certain varieties perform better under different conditions.
+Native species, crested wheatgrass and low-growing forages such as white or Kura clover or kentucky bluegrass are not well suited to mechanical harvesting and are better utilized as part of a grazing system.
+Alfalfa, on the other hand, typically does not tolerate frequent grazing without stand loss, and unless managed carefully may be more suitable for making silage or hay.
+Some forages are suitable for haying and include smooth and hybrid brome grasses, rye grasses and timothy.
+While others like red clover, orchardgrass and tall and meadow fescue, may fit better in silage or baleage systems.
+How a stand will be managed will help determine species selection as certain species perform better under different conditions.
+Some exceptions occur but are variety specific and may require consultation with seed suppliers.

 Timing of Use

 Selection of the forage species will depend largely on when and how a producer wants to utilize the stand.
-Forage species vary in growth patterns, yield, nutrition levels and response to grazing or haying.
+Forage species vary in seasonal growth patterns, yield, nutrition levels and regrowth response to grazing or mechanical harvest.
 Crested wheatgrass is an early season grass which could be suited to early turn-out at calving, or for pairs following calving.
-Alfalfa’s growth pattern fits well with rotational grazing, using rapid, even grazing, followed by a long rest period.
+Alfalfa’s growth pattern can fit well with rotational grazing, using rapid, even grazing, followed by a long rest period.
 Although it tolerates close grazing or haying, it does not tolerate continuous grazing.
+Alfalfa also performs well in multiple-cut silage and hay systems along with orchardgrass or fescues.
+Timothy is suited to one- to two-cut hay systems but does not tolerate con-tinuous grazing.
 As with all species, native plants should be grazed during their optimal growth period and when growing conditions are favourable.
 Rest and recovery are the most important aspects when determining timing of use.

 Single Species or Mixture?

-To determine whether single species or a mixture provides the best option for the new forage stand, producers consider many factors.
-Single species work well for single end uses, while mixtures, such as grass-legume blends can provide more options, such as harvesting for hay or silage as well as grazing.
-To increase protein levels and digestibility of forage, producers often consider a forage mixture that contains a legume such as alfalfa.
+To determine whether a single species or a mixture provides the best option for the new forage stand, producers should consider many factors.
+Single species work well for single end uses, while mixtures, such as grass-legume blends can provide more options, such as harvesting for hay or silage as well as grazing, but some with increased complexity in management.
+To increase protein levels and digestibility of forage, producers often consider forage mixtures that contain a legume such as red clover, birdsfoot trefoil, or alfalfa.
 Grass species that grow well when planted with alfalfa include: meadow bromegrass, timothy, crested wheatgrass, orchard grass and tall fescue.
-Mixtures containing 30-40% legume can usually produce enough nitrogen for their needs, reducing the need for regular applications of nitrogen fertilizer.
+Mixtures containing 30-40% legume can usually produce enough nitrogen to meet the forage stands’ requirements, reducing the need for regular applications of nitrogen fertilizer.
 Grass-alfalfa mixtures can reduce risk of bloat, while increasing the length of the grazing season.

 Research conducted by Dr. Yousef Papadopoulos at Agriculture and Agri-Food Canada’s Experimental Farm in Nappan, Nova Scotia examined four different pasture blends.
 The combinations consisted of timothy, meadow fescue, reed canarygrass, Kentucky bluegrass, tall fescue, meadow brome and orchard grass with either birdsfoot trefoil or alfalfa.
 Yields were higher with the alfalfa blends, yet animal performance was better on the blends containing trefoil.
 Over the five years of the trial, both legumes declined in the stands, affecting both yield and performance.
 Results are highly variable and forage mixtures may exhibit different results across the many regions of Canada.